-Street/U.S. 89 are the primary interchanges into Salt Lake City when coming from the north on I-15.
-The exit from northbound I-15 to westbound Interstate 80 (I-80), a major system-to-system interchange, is also located just south of 400 South.
+Southern Terminus.
+Salt Lake City is a primary commuting destination for morning peak-period trips and a primary source of trips during the evening peak period.
+400 South, 600 North, and Beck Street/U.S. 89 are the primary interchanges into Salt Lake City when coming from the north on I-15.
+The exit from northbound I-15 to westbound I-80, a major system-to-system interchange, is also located just south of 400 South.
 I-80 westbound provides access to the Salt Lake City International Airport, the industrial areas surrounding the airport, and an additional system-to-system connection with Interstate 215 (I-215) and Bangerter Highway.
-South of 400 South is the end of both northbound and southbound collector-distributor systems and the I-15/I-80 eastbound/ State Route (S.R.)
+South of 400 South is the end of both northbound and southbound collector-distributor systems and the I-15/I-80 eastbound/State Route (S.R.)
 201 "spaghetti bowl" system interchange.

-400 South was determined to be the logical southern terminus for this project because traffic measurably decreases going to or coming from downtown Salt Lake City at 400 South and because there is a major I-15/I-80/S.R.
+400 South is the logical southern terminus for this project because traffic measurably decreases going to or coming from downtown Salt Lake City at 400 South and because there is a major I-15/I-80/S.R.
 201 system-to-system interchange as well as collector-distributor systems south of 400 South.
 The I-15 interchanges farther south at 1300 South and 2100 South do not tie in as directly to the dense business and residential areas of Salt Lake City.
-Additionally, there is another Phase 1 project in the RTP (project R-S-133) to widen I-15 in the northbound direction between 600 South and I-215.
+Additionally, south of 400 South there is another Phase 1 project in the 2019-2050 RTP (project R-S-133) to widen I-15 in the northbound direction between 600 South and I-215.

 Figure 1.1-1.
-Needs Assessment Study Area for the I-15 EIS NEEDS ASSESMENT STUDY AREA I-15 EIS: FARMINGTON TO SALT LAKE CITY
+Needs Assessment Study Area for the I-15 EIS

+NEEDS ASSESMENT STUDY AREA I-15 EIS: FARMINGTON TO SALT LAKE CITY

 1.2 Background of the I-15 Project

 1.2.1 Project Area Context

 I-15 is a major transportation corridor in the western United States that begins near the border of the United States and Mexico in San Diego County, California, and continues north to Alberta, Canada, passing through California, Nevada, Arizona, Utah, Idaho, and Montana.
 I-15 is a vital link in the economies of the western United States and the entire nation, connecting the ports in California to inland population centers.
-I-15 is the primary north-south transportation corridor in Utah; most of the population in Utah lives near the corridor.
+I-15 is the primary north-south transportation corridor in Utah; most of the population in Utah lives near this corridor.

 What is travel demand?